benhatsor/highlight/README.md

 Works by saving your scroll position in the [fragment identifier](https://en.wikipedia.org/wiki/URI_fragment) (hashcode) of the bookmark URL and scrolling to it.

 ## Contributing
 Help me improve it!
-If there's anything you think needs to be added, just add an [issue](https://github.com/barhatsor/highlight/issues/new).
+If there's anything you think needs to be added, just make an [issue](https://github.com/barhatsor/highlight/issues/new).
 Pull requests are also welcome.